pg-format/specification/README.md

 - creation of implicit nodes for node identifiers referenced in edges
 - add empty `labels` and/or `properties` if not specified

+The [PG-JSONL format](#pg-jsonl) can be validated with JSON Schema file [`pg-jsonl.json`](schema/pg-jsonl.json) in this repository.
+Validation is limited in the same way as validation of PG-JSON with its JSON Schema.

 ## References